 This annual OFASD program brings together a cross-disciplinary group of faculty and academic staff for a year-long fellowship focused on advanced topics in teaching and learning.
-The Adams Academy is named in honor of former MSU President Walter Adams and his wife and MSU faculty member emerita, Pauline Adams, in recognition of their sustained commitments to promote instructional excellence.
+The Adams Academy is named in honor of former MSU President Walter Adams and his wife and MSU faculty member emerita, Pauline Adams, in recognition of their sustained commitments to promoting instructional excellence.
 With this legacy in mind, over the course of the academic year, Adams Academy fellows:

 - complete communal and self-directed readings on educational theory and practice;

 - meet monthly to discuss select teaching and learning topics; and

 - develop a paper or presentation on a self-selected educational topic or technique; or a reflective essay.

 Questions driving monthly discussions will include how do we determine what we ought to teach?
 Which ideas and voices will we amplify through our classrooms?
 And which are we quieting or excluding, accidentally or otherwise?
 What comprises an inclusive learning environment?
 How can we observe and assess learning?
 What are the consequences of these and other choices educators make for the individual student and the cultures and societies in which they live?
 What does it mean to say a practice is good or bad or best?
-And what does is it mean to say a student or teacher or program is succeeding or struggling?
+And what does it mean to say a student or teacher or program is succeeding or struggling?

-To address these questions and many others, we’ll have attend to perspectives beyond our own, be they voiced by our immediate colleagues or the texts we’ll read together.
-In doing so, we’ll help each other reflect on the curricula we’ve experienced and reimagine those we hope to create, and consider how our aspirations connect to learners with whom we engage.
+To address these questions and many others, we’ll have attended to perspectives beyond our own, be they voiced by our immediate colleagues or the texts we’ll read together.
+In doing so, we’ll help each other reflect on the curricula we’ve experienced, reimagine those we hope to create, and consider how our aspirations connect to the learners we engage with.

 All tenure-system faculty, fixed-term faculty, academic staff, and librarians are encouraged to apply.
 A stipend will be given to each fellow for professional development activities.